ankumar/architecture/README.md

 ## 1. Technology & Business

-Using Amazon.com, Inc. as an example, starting with a Tweet
+Using Amazon.com, Inc. as an example, starting with a Tweet...

 **"Hi Werner, I was wondering... what advice would you offer to somebody who'd like to be a CTO someday?
 Especially for the younger folks, what should one know or how should one prepare themselves for their future?
 Appreciate you taking the time to read this.**